NullOperatorr/Recovering-Corrupted-Evidence-by-Disk-Carving/README.md

 ## Case Files

 - We have 10 corrupted evidence files that we will investigate.
-- You will find 10 directories with evidence files and findings file.
+- You will find 10 directories with the evidence files and the analysis file.

 ---